Filtering on Priority

 Source Path Examples

 |Retrieve alarm information from the alarm at precisely the specified path:|

 Retrieves alarm information from any path that ends with

 PS_1:/alm:MyAlarm.
 Thus the following paths would be returned:

 Retrieves alarm information from any source path starting with

 Retrieves any alarm information that has

 The Display Path is the Tag path that leads to the Name of the alarm which can be customized when you configure your alarm.
-In this example, ‘Low Amps’ is the Name that was setup in the Alarm Configuration, and the Display Path is set to the Name you want the operator to see.
-The Alarm Status Table below is filtered by Display Path with a value of 'Low Amps'.
+In this example, ‘High Speed’ is the Name that was setup in the Alarm Configuration, and the Display Path is set to the Name you want the operator to see.
+The Alarm Status Table below is filtered by Display Path with a value of 'High Speed'.